MrReplikant/Adversity-Response-Kit/MANUAL-ABRIDGED/Chapter-2-Local-Apt-Archive.md

 If all goes well, the Apt-Tar tool should be installed.
 If so, you may now move on to Step 3.

 ## Step 3: How to use Apt-Tar
+Assuming Step 2 was completed successfully, the following shall describe how to use Apt-Tar.

+When using Apt-Tar, you run it like so:

+sudo strat -r (strat name) apt-tar (package name)

+This will pull, recursively, all dependencies for the package, and put them into a tar file named "debs-($ARCH).tar.gz", which contains everything you need to install the package on the intended target system.

+NOTE: If using the host architecture, the stratum name should be "core".
+Any other architectures, use the architecture name ie: "amd64" , "i386" , and so on.

+Once the tar archive has been transferred to your intended machine, extract it, and cd into the "debs-($ARCH)" directory.
+Then, run the following command:

+sudo chmod +x installdebs.sh

+sudo ./installdebs.sh

+If all has succeeded, you should now have the packages installed on the target system.

+# **Congratulations!
+You have completed Chapter 2.
+You may now move on to Chapter 3!**